 Grants and contracts (foundations, governments, corporations)

-Foundation, bi-lateral government, and multi-lateral government agency grants fund a variety of our on-the-ground programs to accelerate the adoption of more sustainable agricultural and forestry practices throughout the world.
+Foundation, bi-lateral government, and multi-lateral government agency grants as well as corporate grants and contracts fund a variety of our on-the-ground programs to accelerate the adoption of more sustainable agricultural and forestry practices throughout the world.

 These grants also fund global partnership initiatives designed to advance new solutions to systemic sustainability challenges.
 These partnerships demonstrate the power of working as an alliance.
 Examples include the Accountability Framework initiative and LandScale.

 Our annual Gala is attended by generous donors and business representatives.
 We invest the revenue from this event in our work and sustainability programs.
-In 2018 it made up 0.9 percent of our total revenue.
+In 2019 it made up one percent of our total revenue.

 We also receive donations of goods and services such as legal advice, space, and consulting.
-These donations accounted for 1.6 percent of our total revenue 2018.
+These donations accounted for two percent of our total revenue 2019.

 More detailed financial summary and our funders list are available in our annual reports and financial statements here.